View Marilyn Martin's Obituary on https://thebrunswicknews.com/ and share memories

 Marilyn Martin

-The family will receive friends from 6-8 p.m.
-Thursday at Edo Miller and Sons Funeral Home, 3321 Glynn Ave., in Brunswick.
+Marilyn was born on March 30, 1951, in Atlanta, Ga., to the late Jesse Doris and the late Cylta Oakes.

+Marilyn was a knowledgeable sporting goods employee for Walmart in Brunswick for many years.
+She was a generous individual who crocheted many creations to give away to those she cared about.
+She also loved baseball and football.
+She had a passion for the Atlanta Braves and the Georgia Bulldogs.

-The funeral Mass will be held at 11 a.m.
-Friday in the chapel of Edo Miller and Sons Funeral Home.
+A Rosary service is scheduled for 6 p.m.
+Thursday, March 5 and the funeral Mass will be held at 11 a.m.
+Friday, March 6 at Edo Miller and Sons Funeral Home.

+All are welcome to attend and celebrate Marilyn's life.
+In lieu of flowers, please send donations to Stand Up to Cancer.

-Edo Miller and Sons Funeral Home and Oglethorpe Crematorium, www.edomillerandsons.com, are in charge of the arrangements.
+Arrangements have been entrusted to Edo Miller and Sons Funeral Home, and Oglethorpe Crematorium in Brunswick, Ga. www.edomillerandsons.com